kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 Controllers must take care to consider how a `status` field will be handled in the case of interrupted control loops (e.g. controller crash and restart), and must act idempotently and consistently.
+This is particularly important when using an informer-fed cache, which might not be updated with recent writes.
+Using a resourceVersion precondition to detect the "conflict" is the common pattern in this case.
+See [this issue](http://issue.k8s.io/105199) for an example.

 ### When to use a different type